 |7.||Submit the application form.|

 The Board of the Dutch Jewish Humanitarian Fund will assess the applications.
-In the first week of December, you will receive information on whether your grant application has been honored.
+In December, you will receive information on whether your grant application has been honored.

 War in Ukraine

-Due to the war in Ukraine, the following extra rules apply:
+Due to the war in Ukraine, the following additional rules apply:

 For Ukrainian organizations:

 Ukrainian organizations can request funding for humanitarian aid and also for regular projects.

 Requests for humanitarian aid can be sent to us by email at firstname.lastname@example.org.
 It should be noted that we only provide humanitarian aid support to organizations that we have supported in the past and who provide a solid request.